Kilonzo88/Kilonzo88/README.md

 ## ✍️ Latest Writing
 *Technical deep dives and architectural thinking published on Substack and Medium.*
+* **[How Blockchain Could Fix What’s Broken in Elections](https://medium.com/@dennis.m.kilonzo3/how-blockchain-could-fix-whats-broken-in-elections-f420ae12ccce):** From disputed results to sky-high costs, democracies worldwide are struggling with electoral integrity.
+The technology behind cryptocurrency might offer a way forward.

 * **[Title of Your Article Here](Link)** - *[One sentence summary. e.g., "Exploring the architectural trade-offs of using Axum for high-performance web servers."]*